-Title of each class Ordinary Shares

-Securities registered or to be registered pursuant to Section 12(g) of the Act: None

-Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act: None

-Indicate the number of outstanding shares of each of the issuer's classes of capital or ordinary stock as of the close of the period covered by the annual report.

-Ordinary Shares, Euro 0.01 par value

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗖

-If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
-Yes D No 🗷

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗷 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer

-Accelerated filer $\Box$

-Non-accelerated filer $\Box$ (Do not check if a smaller reporting company)

-Smaller reporting company $\Box$

-Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing:

-The New York Stock Exchange

-Name of each exchange on which registered
+Tit le of each class Name of each exchar nge on which registered Or dinary Shares The New York Stock Exchange Securities registered or to be regis tered pursuant to Section 12(g) o f the Act: None Securities for which there is a repo orting obligation pursuant to Sect ion 15(d) of the Act: None Indicate the number of outstanding eport. g shares of each of the issuer's cla asses of capital or ordinary stock as of th ne close of the period covered by the annual Ordinary Shares, E Indicate by check mark if the regis ssuer, as defined in Rule 405 of the Sect 149,232,426 urities Act.
+Yes ⊠ No □ If this report is an annual or transi securities Exchange Act of 1934.
+Yes D k if the registrant is not required to file reports pursuant to Section 13 or 15(d) of th • such shorter period that the regist ts required to be filed by Section 13 or rant was required to file such reports), a . , • 2 filer, an accelerated filer, a non-acceler naller reporting company" in Rule 12b- 1 0 pany.
+Large accelerated filer 🗷 Accelerated filer □ Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company C] Indicate by check mark which has is of accounting the registrant ha s used to prepare the financial statement s included in this filing:

-If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has elected to follow: Item 17 🗆 Item 18 🗖

-If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\Box$ No $\blacksquare$
+U.S. GAAP 🗷 International Financial Reporting Standards as Other issued by the International Accounting Standards Board \square If "Other" has been checked I in response to the previous question, indicate by check mark which financial statement item the r registrant has elected to follow: Item 17 □ Item 18 □ If this is an annual report, in Act).
+Yes □ No 🗷 ndicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the E exchange

 Special Note About Forward Looking Statements 1

-PART I

-Item 1.
-Identity of Directors, Senior Management and Advisers 2
+PART I Item 1.
+Identity of Directors, Senior Management and Advisers

 Item 2.
 Offer Statistics and Expected Timetable 2

 Item 3.
 Key Information 2

-Risk Factors 5
+Risk Factors 2

 Item 4.
-Information on the Company 25
+Information on the Company 5

 Item 4A.
-Unresolved Staff Comments 43
+Unresolved Staff Comments 25

 Item 5.
-Operating and Financial Review and Prospects 44
+Operating and Financial Review and Prospects 43

 Item 6.
-Directors, Senior Management and Employees 80
+Directors, Senior Management and Employees 44

 Item 7.
-Major Shareholders and Related Party Transactions 91
+Major Shareholders and Related Party Transactions 80

 Item 8.
-Financial Information 92
+Financial Information 91

 Item 9.
 The Offer and Listing.
 92

 Item 10.
 Additional Information.
-93
+92

 Item 11.
 Quantitative and Qualitative Disclosures About Market Risk.
-110
+93

 Item 12.
 Description of Securities Other than Equity Securities.
+110

-111
+PART II 111

-PART II Item 13.
+Item 13.
 Defaults, Dividend Arrearages and Delinquencies.
 112

 Item 14.
 Material Modifications to the Rights of Security Holders and Use of Proceeds.
 112

-112

 Item 15.
 Controls and Procedures.
 112

+Item 16A.
+Audit committee financial expert.
+113

 Item 16B.
-Code of Conduct 113

-Item 16B.
 Code of Conduct.
 113

 Item 16C.
 Principal Accountant Fees and Services.
 113

 Item 16D.
 Exemptions from the Listing Standards for Audit Committees.
 114

 Item 16E.
 Purchases of Equity Securities by the Issuer and Affiliated Purchasers.
 114

 Item 16G.
 Corporate Governance 114

 Item 16H.
-Mine Safety Disclosures 114
+Mine Safety Disclosures

-PART III
+PART III 114

 Item 17.
 Financial Statements.
 115

 Item 18.
 Financial Statements.
 115

 Item 19.
 Exhibits.
 115

 Signatures 117

-Index to Consolidated Financial Statements F-1